benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 Companies will do what companies do, and continue to make flashy-looking, bloated websites that "convert" well.
 Maybe you can have an influence at work, and come home to your better half and say "honey, I shrunk the web".
 Or maybe you'll just focus on the small web for your personal projects.
 (Disclaimer: I mostly do the latter -- as part of my day job, I work on [Juju](https://jaas.ai/), which is not a small system by most measures.)

-Either way, I believe "the small web" is a compelling term and a compelling aesthetic.
+Either way, I believe the "small web" is a compelling term and a compelling aesthetic.
 Not necessarily in the visual sense, but in the sense that you built it yourself, you understand all of it, and you run it on a single server or static file host.

 There are thousands of excellent examples of small websites, and hundreds of ways to create simple architectures -- this essay touches on only a few of the ones I'm passionate about.
 I'd love to hear your own ideas and stories! <!-- Comment over at [Hacker News](TODO) or [programming reddit](TODO). -->